cosmin-marginean/validk/README.md

 It's often only required to return the first failure (failed constraint) message when validating a field.
 This is usually the case when displaying user errors in an application and when the order of the constraints implies the next one would fail: `notBlank()` failing implies `email()` will fail, but we first want to respond with "Email is required" rather than ["Email is required", "This is not a valid email"].

 For this purpose `ValidationErrors` provides `eager*` versions of its properties, including `eagerErrors` and `eagerErrorMessages`.
 For a full list of properties please check the [ValiationErrors docs](https://cosmin-marginean.github.io/validk/dokka/validk/validk/io.validk/-validation-errors/index.html)

-## Micronaut integration
-For a complete guide on integrating Validk with Micronaut please see the [reference documentation](https://github.com/cosmin-marginean/validk/wiki/Integrate-Validk-with-Micronaut).